Medical information

 Pre-employment medical evaluations

 An employer can ask for a pre-employment medical evaluation only if there are no other reasonable ways to assess the candidate’s ability to do the job.
 The employer can also only require testing after making a conditional job offer.
-The testing should be limited to only providing information about the candidate’s ability to do the job, not their health generally.
+The testing should be limited to only providing information about the candidate’s ability to do the job, not about their health generally.

 For example, a psychological exam may screen out candidates with a mental disability.
 This testing is only acceptable if the employer can show a mental disability would prevent the candidate from performing key job duties.
 This might be reasonable for those working in high-stress situations such as paramedics or 911 operators.

-The employer cannot refuse to hire a candidate because of a disability unless the disability would prevent the candidate from doing the job or where the employer cannot accommodate the condition because of a bona fide occupational requirement (BFOR).
-Candidates should provide employers with enough information about their accommodation needs based on a protected ground to allow employers to assess ways to accommodate them.
-Employers must also protect the privacy of all testing information and accommodation requests.
+The employer cannot refuse to hire a candidate because of a disability unless the disability would prevent the candidate from doing the job and an accommodation would create an undue hardship, or where the employer cannot accommodate the condition because of a Bona fide occupational requirement (BFOR).

 Absence for medical reasons